theRTB/GT7ShiftTone/README.md

 ## Known issues
 - Application will on rare occasions crash: related to the UI library and cannot be fixed
-- Absolute power values in the graph are non-sense: GT7 only provides acceleration not power/torque.
+- Power values in the graph are percentage-based: GT7 only provides acceleration not power/torque.
 - Due to noise in the acceleration data it is not always possible to derive at which RPM peak power occurs.
 It can be off by 50 or 100 RPM.
 - The data is smoothed and will not 100% match the ingame curve which is linear interpolation between points
-- Some cars have a harsh drop in power and will not hit revlimit at higher gears (Super Formula '23 for example)
+- Some cars have a harsh drop in power and will not hit revlimit at higher gears (Super Formula '23 for example), complicating data gathering
 - The default values are arbitrarily chosen and may not suit individual cars or track surface: so far, shifts appear to be too early.
 - Revlimit is an approximation and is equal to the last highest RPM seen on the full throttle run.
+- On Windows the socket is not closed cleanly for no apparent reason: requiring a new console on every launch
 - Linux support is untested